tamarin-prover/tamarin-prover/src/003_example.md

 We will start with a simple example of a protocol that only consists of two messages (given in Alice-and-Bob notation):

-    C -> S: aenc{k}pk(S)
+    C -> S: aenc(k, pk(S))
     C <- S: h(k)

-In this protocol, a client C generates a fresh symmetric key 'k', encrypts it with the public key of a server 'S' and sends it to 'S'.
+In this protocol, a client C generates a fresh symmetric key 'k', encrypts it with the public key of a server 'S' (`aenc` stands for *asymmetric encryption*) and sends it to 'S'.
 The server confirms the receipt of the key by sending its hash back to the client.

 This protocol is artificial and satisfies only very weak security guarantees.
 We will use it to illustrate the general Tamarin workflow